elena-kalinina/BSDS_GMM_rt_demo/README.md

 How to use the demo:

 1. Download the code and the data
-2. Change the pats in the rtfmri_session_BSDS_DEMO file.
+2. Change the paths in the rtfmri_session_BSDS_DEMO file.
 3. Run the rtfmri_session_BSDS_DEMO file cell by cell.